BitJam/live-usb-maker/README.md

 Usage: live-usb-maker [options] <iso-file> <usb-device> <commands>

 Create a live-usb on <usb-device> from <iso-file>.
 This will destroy any existing information on <usb-device>.

-Use ext4 as the filesystem for the live-usb and add a small fat32 file system for booting via UEFI.
+Uses ext4 as the filesystem for the live-usb and add a small fat32 file system for booting via UEFI.

+Use "live" as the iso-file to clone a running live system.
+Use "live=<dir>" to clone from a mounted LiveUSB or iso-file.

 At least one command must be given.
 If "all" is not given then only the commands given will be run.

 Commands:
-    sizes            Only show sizes
-    all              Do all commands
+    sizes            Only show and check sizes, don't do anything all              Do all commands below
     partition        Partition the live usb
     makefs-ext       Create the ext file system
     makefs-fat       Create the fat file system